Factitious disorder imposed on another: Epidemiology

-Studies have showed that over 90 percent of FDIA cases, the abuser is the mother or another female guardian or caregiver.
+Studies have shown that over 90% of FDIA cases, the abuser is the mother or another female guardian or caregiver.
 A psychodynamic model of this kind of maternal abuse exists.

-Fathers and other male caregivers have been the perpetrators in only seven percent of the cases studied.
+Fathers and other male caregivers have been the perpetrators in seven percent of the cases studied.
 When they are not actively involved in the abuse, the fathers or male guardians of FDIA victims are often described as being distant, emotionally disengaged, and powerless.
 These men play a passive role in FDIA by being frequently absent from the home and rarely visiting the hospitalized child.
 Usually, they vehemently deny the possibility of abuse, even in the face of overwhelming evidence or their child's pleas for help.

-Overall, male and female children are equally likely to be the victim of FDIA.
-In the few cases where the father is the perpetrator, however, the victim is three times more likely to be male.

-One study in Italy found that 4 out of more than 700 children admitted to the hospital met the criteria (0.53%).
-In this study, stringent diagnostic criteria were used, which required at least one test outcome or event that could not possibly have occurred without deliberate intervention by the FDIA person.
+Prognosis

+Studies have shown a mortality rate of between six and ten percent, making it perhaps the most lethal form of abuse.

 Society and culture

 Terminology

-The term "Munchausen syndrome by proxy", in the United States, has never officially been included as a discrete mental disorder by the American Psychiatric Association, which publishes the Diagnostic and Statistical Manual of Mental Disorders (DSM), now in its fifth edition.
+The term "Munchausen syndrome by proxy", in the United States, has never officially been included as a distinct mental disorder by the American Psychiatric Association, which publishes the Diagnostic and Statistical Manual of Mental Disorders (DSM), now in its fifth edition.
 Although the DSM-III (1980) and DSM-III-R (1987) included Munchausen syndrome, they did not include MSbP.
 DSM-IV (1994) and DSM-IV-TR (2000) added MSbP as a proposal only, and although it was finally recognized as a disorder in DSM-5 (2013), each of the last three editions of the DSM designated the disorder by a different name.

 FDIA has been given different names in different places and at different times.
 What follows is a partial list of alternative names that have been either used or proposed (with approximate dates):